jhen0409/react-native-debugger/docs/debugger-integration.md

 <img width="519" alt="t" src="https://cloud.githubusercontent.com/assets/3001525/25587896/a1253c9e-2ed8-11e7-9d70-6368cfd5e016.png">

-Make sure you're changed to `RNDebuggerWorker.js` context, the same as the previous tip.
+Make sure you are in `RNDebuggerWorker.js` context, the same as the previous tip.

 #### [iOS only] Force your app on debug mode